oppia/oppia-web-developer-docs/Instructions-for-editing-roles-or-actions.md

 - delete all actions from ROLE_ACTIONS[role_to_delete] instructions to remove action are [here](#remove_action).
 - Remove the role from ROLE_ACTIONS.

-2.5 Go to PARENT_ROLES to delete the role from here:
+2.5 Go to PARENT_ROLES to delete the role:
 - Add elements in role’s list to all its children.
 - Remove the role from ROLE_ACTIONS.

-2.6 Go to feconf.py and delete the role Id variable corresponding to this role from here.
+2.6 Go to feconf.py and delete the role Id variable corresponding to this role.

 2.7 Run backend test corresponding to role changes `bash scripts/run_backend_tests.sh --test_target=core.domain.role_services_test`.